 That being said, these organizations were deficient in detective controls relative to the other three control types at average ratios from 1:2 up to 1:4.
 Below is a representative example Threat Event Control Matrix for an organization we assisted through a Risk Assessment using our Assumed Risk approach:

 The “A”, “P”, “D”, “C” columns under the Servers and Work Stations asset classes represent numbers of controls of each type.
 You can see this organization has far fewer Detective (“D”) controls in place compared to the other types.

 What has been surprising to these organizations is that adding Detective controls can be simpler than they think.
 While a robust component audit logging and Security Information and Event Management (SIEM) implementation and monitoring solution will be a challenge for the average small business, there is plenty of low-hanging detective fruit they can pluck.
-Here are a few suggestions you can implement on your small business network:

 - Perform a periodic network component and service scan, using Nmap or an equivalent free tool, and compare these scans, daily if possible—this will help detect new or changed assets on the network and potentially discover rogue or unauthorized devices.
 Doing so will help your organization meet a top four priority security control from both CIS and the ASD: maintain a hardware and software asset list.
 Remember, “if you don’t know what’s on your network, you don’t know where your vulnerabilities are”.